Women’s Day 2020: 5 Women Characters On Indian OTT Space That We Simply Can’t Get Enough Of

 Many series focus on the perfect love, between two people, that results with the perfect ending.
 Far from the tried and tested mainstream shows we see, Out of Love focused on how to get out of a toxic relationship, no matter how difficult it is.
 A doctor, who is the sole earner of the house, is left heart broken when she finds out that her husband is having an affair.
 The manner in which her coping strategies were depicted is what women found extremely relatable.
 While it may not have been the perfect love story for Dr. Meera, she did get her happy ending by moving on from this relationship and starting a new chapter of her life with her son.
 She sent a message that was loud and clear, that it's never too late to start afresh and one can do so whenever they want.

-4) Zarina Mailk (Richa Chadda) - Inside Edge On Amazon Prime
+4) Zarina Mailk (Richa Chadha) - Inside Edge On Amazon Prime

 Women today aspire to earn money and respect so that they become a dominant force in society.
-Richa Chaddha beautifully portrayed that playing the role of as Zarinia Malik.
+Richa Chadha beautifully portrayed that playing the role of as Zarina Malik.
 Here was a character that inspired and motivated a lot of girls and women to work harder and not settle until and unless satisfied.
 In a male-dominated industry of a sporting league, she stood as strong powerful women playing the co-owner of a team.

 5) Dr Mira Anand (Tisca Chopra) - Hostages On Hotstar

-Adding to the thrills and chills in the nail-biting series Hostages was the character of Dr. Mira Anand.
+Adding to the thrills and chills in the nail-biting series Hostages was the character of Dr Mira Anand.
 Her role taught each and every one of us how to tackle life-changing situations with precision in their thought and action.
 Add to that, one got to see how caring and nurturing a doctor can be as Tisca Chopra showed how her profession is considered a noble one.

 So, cherish these five memorable women characters and binge away to glory this Women's Day.
 It'll be well worth your time, guaranteed.